Official advice for New Zealanders living and travelling overseas

 Civil Unrest

-New Zealanders in Timor-Leste are advised to avoid political protests.
+New Zealanders in Timor-Leste are advised to avoid political protests and heavily crowded areas.
 Regularly monitor the media and local information sources to keep up to date on political and security developments.
 If you find yourself in an area of disturbance, leave the area immediately and move to a safe location.

 Piracy